jcuratcha/ask-your-audience/README.md

 - Type: node server.js
 	- Alternatively: type npm start
-		- This will execute  the start script defined in the "package.json" file -This cmd window must stay running to use web server
+		- This will execute  the start script defined in the "package.json" file
+- This cmd window must stay running to use web server

+#### To run tests:

+- In a cmd window at the same directory as the "package.json" file
+- Type: npm test
+- NOTE: Make sure the server is not running before starting tests

 ##### USEFUL INFO:
 - The application should automatically create a database called aya